 - Scroll down and tap Home.

-Tap the switch to enable Use this iPad as a Home Hub.
+Toggle on Use this iPad as a Home Hub with a tap.

 How to view the status of your current HomeKit Hub